 \section{Introduction}

-Self-organization of individual agents is a key feature of life.
+Self-organisation of individual agents is a key feature of life.
 It occurs ubiquitously throughout the natural world, from the macroscopic example of bird flocking \cite{ME99,d2006self, cucker2007emergent,carrillo2010particle} to the microscopic phenomenon of cell sorting during development \cite{amack2012sorting,burger2018sorting,carrillo2019population,Buttenschon2020,tsai2022differentialadhesion}.
 The degree to which members of a group coordinate their movement, proliferation, and competition accounts for pattern diversity across biological scales.
 Alongside experimental approaches, mathematical models can help identify the underlying behaviours that give rise to specific collective dynamics.
 However, a trade-off often exists between tractability and detail when building models of pattern formation, due in part to the multiscale nature of biological systems.
-Consequently, better quantitative characterization of the relationship between analytically tractable models and more biologically representative approaches will improve our understanding of self-organization throughout nature.
+Consequently, better quantitative characterisation of the relationship between analytically tractable models and more biologically representative approaches will improve our understanding of self-organisation throughout nature.

-Here, we help address this open challenge using pigment cell dynamics in zebrafish patterns as a paradigm.
+Here, we help address this open challenge using pigment cell dynamics in zebrafish patterns as a motivation.
 The zebrafish (\textit{Danio rerio}) is a popular model organism for studying pattern formation, as dark stripes and gold interstripes emerge in its skin during development \cite{frohnhofer2013iridophores,IrionRev2019,Parichy2021,Kondo2021rev}.
-As we show in Fig.~\ref{fig:biology}, these stripes result from the coordination of interactions among three main types of cells: black melanophores, gold (dense) or yellow (loose) xanthophores, and blue or silver iridophores \cite{frohnhofer2013iridophores, nakamasu2009interactions, singh2014proliferation,Gur2020,hamada2014involvement,Inaba}.
-Experiments that perturb stripes---i.e., by laser ablation \cite{Yamaguchi_Yoshimoto_Kondo_2007,nakamasu2009interactions}---demonstrate how cell--cell signaling and external cues contribute to the creation of alternative motifs such as spots or labyrinths.
+As we show in Fig.~\ref{fig:biology}, these stripes result from the coordination of interactions among several types of cells, including black melanophores and gold (dense) xanthophores \cite{frohnhofer2013iridophores, nakamasu2009interactions, singh2014proliferation,Gur2020,hamada2014involvement,Inaba}.
+Experiments that perturb stripes---i.e., by laser ablation \cite{Yamaguchi_Yoshimoto_Kondo_2007,nakamasu2009interactions}---demonstrate how cell--cell signalling and external cues contribute to the creation of alternative motifs such as spots or labyrinths.
 A rich diversity of mutant patterns, including widened or curvy stripes, also emerge when cell interactions are altered due to genetic mutations \cite{kroll2021simple, hamada2014involvement}.